Dosk3n/Tautulli_IP_Enforcer/README.md

     ExecStart=/bin/bash /home/dean/Tautulli_IP_Enforcer/tautulliIpEnforcer.sh <br>

-User needs to be the user that you want the script to run as On this line: "ExecStart=/bin/bash /home/dean/Tautulli_IP_Enforcer/tautulliIpEnforcer.sh" Specifically this part: "/home/dean/Tautulli_IP_Enforcer/tautulliIpEnforcer.sh" Change this to path (including the file) of the bash script you edited in the previous step.
+User needs to be the user that you want the script to run as On this line: "ExecStart=/bin/bash /home/dean/Tautulli_IP_Enforcer/tautulliIpEnforcer.sh" <br>
+Specifically this part: "/home/dean/Tautulli_IP_Enforcer/tautulliIpEnforcer.sh" <br>
+Change this to path (including the file) of the bash script you edited in the previous step.

 If you need any more information on servi